Skip to main content

 In the summer months the regular conference schedule is superceded by a comprehensive Core Curriculum Series designed to give a broad overview of Cardiovascular Diseases.

-Self-study materials such as the ACCSAP and ACC Board Review are available on CD-ROM.
-In addition, a series of board review CDs and echocardiographic studies are available for review.
+Self-study materials such as the ACCSAP and ACC Board Review are available on through Cardiosource Plus.
+In addition, a series of board review CDs and imaging teaching files are available for review.
 Fellows have access to a wide variety of teaching materials from the American College of Cardiology via Cardiosource Plus.

 Years | Rotations | Ambulatory Care | Conferences | | Top